470 BC: Socrates born, son of sculptor.

 404 BC: Peloponnesian War ends.
 Athens’ empire is dismantled.

-399 BC: Socrates executed on charges of brainwashing the youth.
+399 BC: Trial and execution of Socrates - on charges of brainwashing the youth.

 398 BC: Plato flees to Megara with other followers of Socrates.